RaimundasR/my-docs/README.md

 ## Automation / CI/CD / Scripts
 This repository includes several GitHub Actions workflows:
 - **Deploy Preview Workflow** (`deploy-preview.yml`): Automatically builds and deploys documentation to a preview URL when changes are pushed to the `develop` branch.
-- **Manual Release Workflow** (`release-docs.yml`): Supports manual triggering of documentation releases, specifying the version for deployment, which includes building and deploying the documentation to GitHub Pages.
+- **Manual Release Workflow** (`release-docs.yml`): Supports manual triggering of documentation releases, allowing you to specify the version for deployment, which includes building and deploying the documentation to GitHub Pages.

 By adhering to these guidelines, you can effectively manage your documentation project using a structured CI/CD workflow, ensuring rapid updates and seamless deployment processes.
 ```